Skip to content

 • when there is a risk of extensive splashing of blood or other body fluids for example during AGPs

 A disposable apron or gown should be removed and disposed of after each task.
 Never wear an apron for a dirty task and then move onto a clean task without changing it.
-Hand washing should be performed after removing the apron.
+Handwashing should be performed after removing the apron.

 Aprons and gowns are single use as per Standard Infection Control Precautions (SICPs), with disposal and hand hygiene after each patient contact.